Pennsylvania Data Breach Notification Law 2022: Requirements & Legislation

-Use cloud-based services that offer advanced protection including data encryption and automatic web-traffic validation.
+Use cloud-based services that offer advanced protection and automatic web-traffic validation

 Leverage "https".
 Hypertext Transfer Protocol (HTTP) Secure allows for secure communication over a computer network by providing bidirectional encryption.
 This protects against eavesdropping or tampering with information by a malicious third party.

 For more information on Pennsylvania's data breach notification law or for assistance with operational compliance, or proactive security strategies, contact iCorps for more information.
 As more businesses move to the cloud, it's important to ask your cloud provider the tough questions when it comes to data security.
 Learn more with a free IT consultation.